ovguyo/captioning_with_paligemma/readme.md

-# Fine-tuning PaliGemma for Aerial Image Captioning
+# CoT Fine-tuning of PaliGemma for Aerial Image Captioning

 ## Overview